ministryofjustice/fb-automated-tests/readme.md

 npm test
 ```

+#### Setting up environment variables for the email testing service

+1. Rename `.env.sample` to `.env` and fill in the secrets accordingly.
+On CircleCI, these secrets have been entered as environment variables [through the app](https://circleci.com/gh/ministryofjustice/fb-automated-tests/edit#env-vars)

 ### Writing a new test

 Duplicate any existing test in the `tests` folder and modify it to your use case.
 Tests typically look like: